AlimuddinKhan/subsetSum_problem/src/README.md

 * The subset-sum problem is a well-known non-deterministic polynomial-time complete (NPcomplete) decision problem and it is also a special case of 0-1 Knapsack problem.

 ---
+### Algorithm Used:

+* We have used **Two-List Algorithm** to solve the subset sum problem efficiently.
+* This is so far the best known algorithm to solve subset-sum problem.
+* It reduces time complexity to **O(2^(n/2))** from O(2^n).
+* A typical Two-list Algorithm' has 2 stages.
+ 1. Lists Generation Stage
+ 2. Search Stage
+* In our parallel program we are doing data generation stage in parallel.

+---
 ### Running the Program
 ##### STEP 1: Environment Setup
 * First of all you need java 1.8 (or higher) and [Java pj2 library](https://www.cs.rit.edu/~ark/pj2.shtml).
 Java pj2 librarary can be downloaded by using this [link](https://www.cs.rit.edu/~ark/pj2.shtml#download).
 * You should have pj2 library  avialble in your classpath to ru this program.
-* you can use one of the following commands to set you class path based on your linux flavor Bash shell
+* you can use one of the following commands to set you class path based on your linux flavor.

+For Bash shell,
 			```
 			$ export CLASSPATH=.:<path-to-pj2-jar-file>/pj2.jar
 			```

-			csh shell:
+For csh shell,
 			```
 			$ setenv CLASSPATH .:<path-to-pj2-jar-file>/pj2.jar
 			```

 ##### Step2: Compile the source code
 You can easily compile all source code using standard command as follows;

 ```
 javac *.java
 ```

 ##### Step3: Running the program
 * To run the sequential version of the program, use the following command;

  ```
 Java pj2 SubsetSumSeq <N> <T> <seed> <R>
 ```
-* To run the parallel version of the program, enter the following command:
+* To run the parallel version of the program, enter the following command;

 ```
 Java pj2 cores=<K> SubsetSumSmp <N> <T> <seed> <R>
 ```
 where,

 |Parameter| Details |
 | :------: | :-----:|
 |<K>| Number of cores|